 Fort Mason – Situated on 13 waterfront acres with a stunning view of San Francisco’s Golden Gate Bridge, this former military installation and historic landmark has been converted to public use as part of the Golden Gate National Recreation Area.
 Two dozen nonprofit organizations call the center home, including theaters, museums, a music school, a maritime library, a radio station, a gourmet vegetarian restaurant, several environmental groups and a bookstore.

 Golden Gate Bridge – Opened in 1937, this is perhaps the best-loved symbol of San Francisco and is visible from almost every high point in The City.
 It is widely considered one of the most beautiful examples of bridge engineering, both as a structural design challenge and for its aesthetic appeal, and was declared one of the modern Wonders of the World by the American Society of Civil Engineers.
-You can drive (tolls are collected only in the southbound lanes), bike or walk across the bridge.
-On a nice day, the half-hour walk is an outstanding experience as it allows you to take in the enormity of the bridge and its spectacular views. (goldengatebridge.org)
+You can drive (click here to read about the various toll payment options), bike or walk across the bridge.
+On a nice day, the half-hour walk is an outstanding experience as it allows you to take in the enormity of the bridge and its spectacular views; for a guided and more informative walking experience, consider the free San Francisco Guides tours offered on Thursdays and Sundays. (goldengatebridge.org)

 Golden Gate Park – This 1017-acre urban oasis is home to over one million trees, several museums, a lake that allows fly fishing and a herd of bison.
 (You read that right!)
 If you’re visiting in February-March, be sure to take in the park’s tulips and windmills.
-Adding on the 40+ years of car-free Sundays in Golden Gate Park, Saturdays in April through September are now also car-free.
-JFK Drive between Tea Garden Drive (near 8th Avenue) and Transverse Drive are closed to automobile traffic from 6:00am to 6:00pm.
-There are ample public transportation alternatives, and you can find information on the park’s website as well as on the de Young Museum’s website. (golden-gate-park.com)
+There’s a lot to see and do here, and this map is quite useful for organizing your visit. (goldengatepark.com)

 Lombard Street, Russian Hill – Known as “the crookedest street in the world” because of its eight sharp turns (built in the 1920s to allow traffic to descend the steep incline), the street zigzags around beautiful landscaping and offers a nice view of the bay.
 There are stairways on either side of the street for pedestrians, and the descent begins at Hyde Street.

 Mount Davidson – Since 1934, a 103-foot tall concrete cross has stood atop this 925-foot high hill, San Francisco’s highest natural point.
-The cross is illuminated for the Easter prayer service that is held here. (mtdavidson.org)
+The cross is illuminated for the Easter prayer service that’s held here. (mtdavidson.org)

 Mount Sutro – Once named Mount Parnassus, it was renamed to honor The City’s 24th mayor, Adolph Sutro.
 Covered by a eucalyptus forest planted in the late 19th century, it is mostly private property owned by University of California, San Francisco.
 Unmarked trails leading up to the forested summit are open to visitors, but there are no views from the top.